 A special high platform with a coupling that mounts over the rear axle of the tow vehicle.
-Connect a vehicle and fifth-wheel trailer with a coupling kingpin.
+Essentially a smaller version of what is currently used on full size semi-truck trailer assemblies.

-Fifth-Wheel Trailer (also see Gooseneck Trailer) One
+Fifth-Wheel Trailer (also see Gooseneck Trailer)

-in which the king pin of the trailer attaches to a specially designed hitch mounted in the bed of a pickup truck.
+One in which the king pin of the trailer attaches to a specially designed hitch mounted in the bed of a pickup truck.
 It is most popular with large travel, moving and horse trailers.

-Gooseneck Trailer (also see Fifth-Wheel Trailer) The
+Gooseneck Trailer (also see Fifth-Wheel Trailer)

-gooseneck trailer employs a ball socket hitch which attaches to a ball mounted in the bed of a pickup truck over the rear axle.
+The gooseneck trailer employs a ball socket hitch which attaches to a ball mounted in the bed of a pickup truck over the rear axle.
 The hitch mounts to the vehicle frame.